AckerlyXu/heima/articles/service-fabric/service-fabric-cluster-upgrade.md

                   ]
                 }

 ```

 ## Fabric upgrade behavior when the cluster Upgrade Mode is Automatic
-We maintains the fabric code and configuration that runs in an Azure cluster.
+Azure maintains the fabric code and configuration that runs in an Azure cluster.
 We perform automatic monitored upgrades to the software on an as-needed basis.
 These upgrades could be code, configuration, or both.
 To make sure that your application suffers no impact or minimal impact due to these upgrades, we perform the upgrades in the following phases:

 ### Phase 1: An upgrade is performed by using all cluster health policies
 During this phase, the upgrades proceed one upgrade domain at a time, and the applications that were running in the cluster continue to run without any downtime.
 The cluster health policies (a combination of node health and the health all the applications running in the cluster) are adhered to during the upgrade.